UCD-SERG/serocalculator/README.md

 experienced infection recently, while low titres indicate a low frequency of infections in the sampled population.

-The seroincidence calculator script was designed to use the longitudinal response characteristics by means of a set of parameters characterizing the longitudinal response of the selected serum antibodies.
+The serocalculator calculator script was designed to use the longitudinal response characteristics by means of a set of parameters characterizing the longitudinal response of the selected serum antibodies.